Pediatric Feeding Therapy

 When Picky Eating Becomes a Bigger Concern

-Picky eating may seem common, but that doesn’t mean it’s nothing to worry about.
+Picky eating may seem common, but persistent feeding difficulties can sometimes indicate something more serious.
 If your child struggles with eating, mealtimes, or gaining weight, it could be a sign of a pediatric feeding disorder.

 Signs Your Child May Benefit from Feeding Therapy